buuug7/chinese-punctuation-to-english/README.md

-# chinese punctuation to english for vscode
+# Chinese punctuation to english for vscode

 A vscode extension of converting Chinese punctuation to English.